jasoneppink/handheld-digital-photo-frame/README.md

    2. At Step 12, you'll also want to download two more files: [LineageOS 18.1](https://forum.xda-developers.com/t/rom-unstable-unlocked-karnak-lineage-18-1-25-october-2021.4352241/) unofficial build by Kaijones23 and [Open GApps](https://opengapps.org/) ARM 11.0 Pico.
 Push them like the other files: `adb push [filename].zip /sdcard`
    3. After Step 20, reboot into recovery again.
 (Hold down the power button, select "Restart", then hold the volume down button as the tablet restarts.)
    4. Select "Wipe", then "Advanced Wipe", and select System, Data, and Cache.
 Swipe to wipe.
-   5. Select "Install", then select the Lineage OS ZIP file.
+   5. Go back and select "Install", then select the Lineage OS ZIP file.
 Swipe to wipe.
    6. Go back and do the same to install the Open GApps ZIP file.
 Swipe to wipe.
    7. Select "Reboot System".
    8. Done!
 Reassemble the tablet.